JK-its-Chad/SlimeMine/README.txt

 by: Connor and Joseph

 Goal of the game:
-Kill as many slimes possible before dying by any means.
+Kill and deposit as many slimes as possible before dying by any means.
 Grab everything and anything, even the corpse of a slime, to save yourself.

-Connor:
-Took all the glory
-Scrapped what Joe made
-Made it better, stronger, faster!
-Combat system
-Slime animation

 Joe:
-MY IDEA FOR THE SLIMES
 Made basic set up to improve on
 Slime movement
 Player movement
 Made scenes
+Testing

+Connor:
+Enhanced slime movement
+Slime killing/depositing
+Combat system
+Slime animation
+UI